chriskrycho/v5.chriskrycho.com/site/journal/2023/Trying Out Jujutsu.md

       [aliases: before]
 ```

 You can do this using interactive rebasing with Git (or with history rewriting with Mercurial, though I am afraid my `hg` is rusty enough that I do not remember the details).
 What you cannot do in Git specifically is say “Start a new change at point *x*” without that being in the middle of a rebase operation, which makes it inherently somewhat fragile.
 I never use `git reflog` so much as when doing interactive rebases!
-I will have to see how this works, but it feel slike it basically obviates most of the need for Git’s interactive rebase mode, especially when combined with Jujutsu’s support for “first-class conflicts”.
-(As of the time of writing *this* particular bit, though, that’s still hypothetical to me!)
+Once I got the hang of this, it basically obviates most of the need for Git’s interactive rebase mode, especially when combined with Jujutsu’s support for “first-class conflicts”.
+There *is* still an escape hatch for mistakes, though: `jj op log` shows all the operations you have performed on the repo—and frankly, is much more useful and powerful than `git reflog`, because it logs *all* the operations.

-==TODO: notes as I go!==
+- ==TODO: on `jj split`==
+- ==TODO: on `jj amend`==
+- ==TODO: on `jj merge`==
+- ==TODO: on `jj squash`==

+### Git Interop

+==TODO: add some commentary and color here==

+- ==TODO: branch behavior is a bit quirky-feeling at first, and definitely makes interacting with GitHub repos a bit weird==
+- ==TODO: `jj git push` and friends do not always seem to work==
+- ==TODO: tip: for successful workflow==

+{% note %}

+Jujutsu does this by using `libgit2`, so there is effectively no risk of breaking your repo because of a Jujutsu–Git interop issue.
+To be sure, there can be bugs in Jujutsu itself, and you can do things using Jujutsu that will leave you in a bit of a mess, but the same is true of *any* tool which works on your Git repository.
+The risk might be very slightly higher here than with your average <abbr>GUI</abbr> Git client, since Jujutsu is mapping different semantics onto the repository, but I have fairly high confidence in the project at this point, and I think you can too.

+{% endnote %}